navinbarnwal/Import-read-and-export-Excel-file-in-Angular/README.md

 # Import-read-and-export-Excel-file-in-Angular

-This Short Angular Program Does the following job: - `dsjdsk`
+This Short Angular Program has 2 buttons import and export and does the following job: -
+    1. Import one to multiple Excel files.

+    2. Display contents of all the files in the browser using table tag.
+    3. Exports all the content of all the files in the excel files.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.